jschant/jschant.github.io/_pages/team.md

 # Group Members

- **We are  looking for new Postdocs, PhD students, and Master students to join the team**
+ **We are  looking for new Postdocs, PhD students, and Master students to join our team!**

 {% assign number_printed = 0 %}
 {% for member in site.data.team_members %}